Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ----

 ## 8. Arrays
+It can contain somethings.
+I also can make empty array, and push something and pull that.
+It is convenient because can call various elements in one group.

  - To draw alphabets on the keyboard
     ```
     What_Key_B = ["S", "D", "", "G", "H", "J"];